Date Set for the 2010 GORD October 23, 2009

 Official Results of the Go!
 Off Road Duathlon March 17, 2009

-Posted by AR Guide in Adventure Racing, Events, Mountain Biking, Trail Running.Tags: Arizona, duathlon, fitness, Go Off Road Duathlon, GORD, Mountain Biking, multisport, Prescott, trail running
+Posted by Dave Of Prescott in Adventure Racing, Events, Mountain Biking, Trail Running.Tags: Arizona, duathlon, fitness, Go Off Road Duathlon, GORD, Mountain Biking, multisport, Prescott, trail running

 It took me a couple of nights to sift through the time sheets and get it all put to spreadsheet, but I am happy to announce that the Official Results, including splits are now posted on the GORD site.